revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Suppose this situation happen , as NameNode gets fail the whole Hadoop cluster will not work.
-There will be no data loss only the cluster work will be shut down, because the NameNode is only point of contact to all the DataNodes and if the NameNode fails all communication will stop.
+Suppose this situation happen , as NameNode gets fail the whole Hadoop cluster will not work.There will be no data loss only the cluster work will be shut down, because the NameNode is only point of contact to all the DataNodes and if the NameNode fails all communication will stop.

 </details>
 </blockquote>

 ---

-29. How will you decide whether you need to use the Capacity Scheduler or the Fair Scheduler?
+29.How will you decide whether you need to use the Capacity Scheduler or the Fair Scheduler?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)